ReallyGoodSmarts/datanews-rig-demo/README.md

 I modified the [mapshaper script]('./process-data/make_vax_map.sh') to also output the map layers in a single [topojson file]('public/vaccinations_map.topojson.json').

-Then I used the [Layer Cake svg-map example](https://layercake.graphics/example/MapSvg/)
+Then I used the [Layer Cake svg-map example](https://layercake.graphics/example/MapSvg/) to build the layers.